Do professionals have something that AIs can’t have?

-Automation for professionals is now increasing in scope and scale, as we expose ourselves in ever more detail to machines with insatiable appetites for learning and nothing else to do.
+Automation for professionals is now increasing in scope and scale, as we expose ourselves in ever more detail to machines with insatiable appetites for learning.

 “Collaborative robots” – safe to work alongside humans – are a growing trend [source] and that title could apply to digital devices such as phones too.
 It is a shame to see ‘computer vs doctor’ [source] at the IEEE overshadowing the potential for collaboration especially when the reality can be so rewarding as at the Royal Free London NHS Foundation Trust where DeepMind Health is at work as shown in this short video [source].

 Researchers at an Oxford hospital have developed AI tools that can diagnose scans for heart disease and lung cancer, potentially saving the NHS a billion pounds by enabling the diseases to be picked up much earlier.
 The government’s healthcare tsar, Sir John Bell, told BBC News (Jan 2018) “There is about £2.2bn spent on pathology services in the NHS.
 You may be able to reduce that by 50%.
 AI may be the thing that saves the NHS” [source].